DraTeots/gtraid/README.md

-Python scrips utilizing computer vision (OpenCV), text recognision (pyTesseract) libraries to automatically parse Guardian Tales screenshots and build Excel spreadsheets with raid hits.
+Utility to automatically parse Guardian Tales screenshots and build Excel spreadsheets with raid hits, utilizing computer vision (OpenCV) and text recognision (pyTesseract).

 Currently the workflow assumed to be: